Gityeeter/Language-Translation-assistant/README.md

 What it does?

-Parses Japanese language text files and converts them into japanese for easy translation. and also does the vice versa.
+Parses Japanese language text files and converts them into Excel format for easily editable translation. and also does the vice versa.

 Requirements